-Clinical Programs
+Clinical programs

-The Helix clinical program for L-DOS47 currently includes four clinical trials.
+The Company has commenced four clinical studies under the L-DOS47 program.
 Three clinical studies involve the treatment of NSCLC: A Phase I combination study (LDOS001) conducted in the U.S., a Phase I/II monotherapy study concluded in Poland (LDOS002), and a Phase II combination study running in Eastern Europe (LDOS003).
-A fourth clinical trial, a Phase Ib/II study (LDOS006) investigating the treatment of metastatic pancreatic adenocarcinoma, received regulatory approval and is currently being conducted in the U.S.
+A fourth clinical study, a Phase Ib/II study (LDOS006) investigating the treatment of metastatic pancreatic adenocarcinoma, received regulatory approval and is currently being conducted in the U.S. The Company recently applied for a protocol amendment to the LDOS006 clinical trial.

-LDOS001 - A Phase I Combination Therapy Trial in Lung Cancer
+LDOS001 - A Phase I combination therapy trial in lung cancer